sametz/chem-coding/guides/choosing_a_language.md

 {Consider adding the "Pythonic French Deck" from the Fluent Python introduction, or better yet adding it as code example}

+{TODO: find a place to mention Julia, which could be another great all-round language for scientists}

 #### When might "Python" not be the best answer?

 {This section is indulgent, too wordy, and most likely redundant with the application-specific sections to follow.
 For now, I'll vent my opinions and then re-write to something useful to others, and to-the-point }